 2 tablespoons Smart Balance Light or any reduced-fat spread or butter

-Fat- free or light whipped cream to serve on top.
+Fat- free or light whipped cream, for topping (optional)

 1. Preheat oven to 375 degrees.
 Coat a 9” pie plate with cooking spray.

-3. To make the filling: Peel, core and cut each apple into slices.
-Place apple slices in a bowl and toss with the lemon juice.
+3. To make filling: Peel, core and cut each apple into slices.
+Place apple slices in a bowl and toss with lemon juice.

-4. In a large pan or skillet, stir together constantly ¼ cup sugar and Smart Balance, over medium heat until a smooth sauce forms and the caramel is deep brown (about 3 to 5 minutes).
-Add the apples, cinnamon and toss until evenly coated.
+4. In a large pan or skillet, stir together constantly ¼ cup sugar and Smart Balance, over medium heat, until a smooth sauce forms and caramel is deep brown (about 3 to 5 minutes).
+Add apples, cinnamon and toss until evenly coated.
 Cook for one minute.

-5. Spoon the cooked apples into the prepared pie plate.
-Sprinkle the topping evenly over the apples.
+5. Spoon cooked apples into prepared pie plate.
+Sprinkle topping evenly over apples.

-6. Bake until the apples are tender and the topping is golden brown about 45-50 minutes.
+6. Bake until apples are tender and topping is golden brown about 45-50 minutes.

 7. Let cool slightly.
-Serve warm with whipped cream on top.
+Serve warm with whipped cream on top, if desired.

 The apple crisp is one of the newer American classics.
 The first recipe printed was in 1924.
 Did you ever wonder what the difference is between an apple crisp and an apple crumble?
 Well there isn’t any.
 In American we called it a crisp and in Britain they call it a crumble.

 If you really want to splurge, top the crisp with a small scoop of reduced-fat vanilla ice cream or frozen yogurt!